 2. We have an abundance mindset when it comes to finding Amazon FBA inventory.

 This reason is even bigger for us than the first one is.
 We truly believe there is more inventory to be found than there are sellers on Amazon.
 We know for a fact that there is more inventory to be found in our geographic area than our own small business can handle purchasing.
 If we train someone to source for us and they decide to leave and start their own FBA business, we do not at all worry that we will run out of inventory in our area.

 I’m truly not worried about my business if I train someone to help me source and they decide to strike out on their own.
-There is an abundant amount of inventory in this geographic area, from online stores, and from wholesale sources.
+There is an abundant amount of inventory in this geographic area, not to mention from online stores and from wholesale sources.
 Whether you live in a large city or a small town, there are abundant sources for Amazon FBA inventory available today.

 If you decide to train someone else to source for you, you only stand to gain from the help.
 Your business only stands to grow from the increase in inventory.
 But that other sourcer cannot replace you.
 No one can source like you.
 No one has your unique gifts and abilities at making decisions for your business.
 No one knows your own business like you do and your categories like you do.